qunfengdong/BLCA/README.md

 ## Quick start

 We do not include a pre-compiled database with this release, so the first step is to build a taxonomy database from the NCBI 16S microbial database.
 We achieve this by using script _1.subset_db_acc.py_ (or 1.subset_db_gg.py).
-After the database is built and stored on your local machine, you will supply the loction of the taxonomy output file (16SMicrobial.taxID.taxonomy) from the last step along with your input fasta file (test.fasta) to _2.blca_main.py_, then you will get a blca output as test.fasta.blca.out.
+After the database is built and stored on your local machine, you will supply the location of the taxonomy output file (16SMicrobial.taxID.taxonomy) from the last step along with your input fasta file (test.fasta) to _2.blca_main.py_, then you will get a blca output as test.fasta.blca.out.

 ## Getting started